 All too often, children experiencing Selective Mutism are evaluated and placed into special education programs in public schools.
-It is assumed by Special Education school staff that these children will fare better in classrooms containing less students and more individual attention.
+It is assumed by Special Education school staff that these children will fare better in classrooms containing fewer students and more individual attention.
 It is on rare occasion that a Selectively Mute student will benefit from a special education setting.

-In most cases, placement into Special Education settings have been ineffective or damaging, particularly with the Emotionally Disturbed program.
+In most cases, placement into Special Education settings has been ineffective or damaging, particularly with the Emotionally Disturbed program.
 As public schools generally do not have much information on how to help these children, special education teachers are no more equipped to assist these students than the general education teachers.

 Professionals need to understand that Selective Mutism, like Tourette syndrome or Attention Deficit Disorder, can be dealt with in General Education classrooms by implementing a behavioral management plan.

 A word about parents’ rights regarding their child’s educational programs – If your child is referred for an initial evaluation for possible Special Education services in a public school, you have the right to refuse testing if you do not agree with the referral.
 You do not need to consent to the evaluation, and you can, by law, refuse and if need be request a fair hearing at no cost to you.
 If you do consent to an evaluation and disagree with the results, you may, at your cost have a private evaluation conducted and considered by the school district.